NGustavo011/call-of-dutty-api/README.md

 # Call of Duty API (call-of-duty-api)

 The Call of Duty API provides routes to access general information about the multiplayer modes in the Call of Duty game series.
+The application is focused on a robust implementation of the Clean Architecture.
 You can explore and interact with the API through the available routes and also view the documentation on Swagger UI accessible via `/api-docs`.

 ## Installation